Skip to content

 Start those oral health habits young and keep them going with the FridaBaby Grow-With-Me Toothbrush Set, complete with two manual toothbrushes that promote brushing independence!
 You’ll find the Training Toothbrush for Babies, a food-grade silicone brush that's easy for little hands to hold and massages sensitive gums.
 Then, level up to the Training Toothbrush for Toddlers with triple-angle bristles that brush all three sides of teeth at once and a soft silicone handle that’s easy for small hands to grip.

-3. Simplify the Task
+3. Simplify the Task of Brushing Their Teeth

 When trying to teach your child how to brush their teeth, explain the tooth-brushing task in simple steps.
 While it may seem easy to you, kids can feel overwhelmed by multi-step tasks.
 Break it down like this: